ace-ecosystem/phishfry/README.md

 ./setup.sh
 ```

-Add credentials for an exchange account with impersonation rights to the credentials file.
+Add credentials for one or more exchange accounts with impersonation rights to the credentials file.
 Example credentials file:
 ```
 # exchange_server:admin_email_address:admin_email_password